An Operational Framework for Nonclassicality in Quantum Communication Networks: Introduction

 \section{Introduction}

-Quantum networks promise to revolutionize science and technology by enhancing distributed information processing and communication systems with quantum resources such as entanglement and quantum communication \cite{Kimble2008quantum_internet,vanmeter2012_quantum_networking,wehner2018quantum_internet,singh2021_quantum_internet}.
-The distributed information processing advantage that a quantum communication resource provides is often quantified by the communication complexity, a quantity that specifies how the amount of communication resources needed for an information processing task scales with the problem size.
+Quantum networks promise to revolutionize science and technology by enhancing communications and distributed information processing with quantum resources, such as entanglement and quantum communication \cite{Kimble2008quantum_internet,vanmeter2012_quantum_networking,wehner2018quantum_internet,singh2021_quantum_internet}.
+The communication{distributed information processing} advantage of quantum resources{ that a quantum communication resource provides} is often quantified by the communication complexity, which specifies how the amount of communication resources needed for an information processing task scales with the problem size.
 When compared with classical protocols, quantum resources enable polynomial or even exponential communication complexity improvements \cite{Brassard2003_communication_complexity,buhrman2010_communication_complexity_nonloclaity}.
-However, these quantum advantages often require large amounts of fault-tolerant quantum resources, which are not available in practice \cite{wehner2018quantum_internet}.
-It is therefore crucial to develop practical approaches for realizing distributed information processing advantages in networks that have limited quantum resources.
+However, these quantum advantages often require large amounts of fault-tolerant quantum resources, which are unavailable in practice \cite{wehner2018quantum_internet}.
+Thus, it is crucial to develop practical approaches for realizing communication{distributed information processing} advantages in resource-constrained quantum networks.

 An alternative quantifier of quantum advantage in distributed processing is the classical simulation cost, which is the minimum number of bits of classical communication needed to simulate the input-output behavior of a quantum network.
 In information-theoretic terms, this problem is known as the channel simulation problem \cite{Bennett2002_rev_shannon, Winter-2002a, Bennett-2014a}, and this work focuses on the zero-error version of this problem \cite{cubit2011_nonlocal_assisted_cc}.
 For instance, Holevo's celebrated result states that the classical capacity of any $d$-dimensional quantum channel cannot exceed $\log d$ \cite{holevo1973bounds}.
 More recently, Frenkel and Weiner proved a stronger statement in which the classical input-output data generated using a $d$-dimensional quantum channel (Fig.~\ref{fig:sig-dim-channels}.a) can be simulated with zero error using $\log d$ bits and shared randomness between the sender and the receiver (Fig.~\ref{fig:sig-dim-channels}.b) \cite{Frenkel2015_classical_information_n-level_quantum_system}.